 We understand that you’ll be concerned about your pay, so if the time off is unpaid we’ll do our best to limit the effect wherever we can, like agreeing for you to make up the time where it’s possible, or agreeing for you to take holiday.
 We want your pay to be right, so this should be recorded as either Paid or Unpaid Hospital or Dental/Medical Visit, as agreed with your manager.

 If you need further support

-If you have any questions about time off for IVF/fertility treatment please speak to your manager.
-If managers need advice they can contact ER Services.
+If you have any questions about time off for fertility treatment, please speak to your manager.
+If managers need advice, they can contact ER Services.

 Remember we have an Employee Assistance Programme(EAP) who can provide colleagues with support.
 You can contact the EAP on 0800 069 8854.
 It’s independent and totally confidential.
 And there’s no charge for Co-op colleagues.